BLCM/bl3mods/Aaron0000/Balands/README.md

 --------------------
 Firecracker - Firework radius set to 500.

-Melt Facer - No change.
+Melt Facer - No change other than a possible damage adjustment.

-Reunion - No change.
+Reunion - No change other than a possible damage adjustment.

-Just Kaus - No change.
+Just Kaus - No change other than a possible damage adjustment.

-Redistributor - No change.
+Redistributor - No change other than a possible damage adjustment.

-LOV3M4CH1N3 - No change.
+LOV3M4CH1N3 - No change other than a possible damage adjustment.

-Pricker - No change.
+Pricker - No change other than a possible damage adjustment.

-Short Stick - No change.
+Short Stick - No change other than a possible damage adjustment.

-Null Pointer - No change.
+Null Pointer - No change other than a possible damage adjustment.

-The Two Time - No change.
+The Two Time - No change other than a possible damage adjustment.

 HYPERION REGULAR GUNS
 ---------------------